 Credit risk represents the risk that the counterparty to a transaction or a financial instrument will fail to discharge an obligation and cause the Fund to incur a financial loss.
-The market values of investments generally reflect an assessment of credit in their pricing and consequently the risk of loss is implicitly provided for in the carrying value of the Fund's assets and liabilities.
+The market values of investments

 In essence the Fund's entire investment portfolio is exposed to some form of credit risk, with the exception of the derivatives positions.
 However the selection of high quality counterparties, brokers and financial institutions by Fund managers should minimise the credit risk that may occur.